Bombing of Darmstadt in World War II: Major raids

 Royal Air Force Bomber Command 60th Anniversary Campaign Diary for September 1944 states:

 The Darmstadt raid, with its extensive fire destruction and its heavy casualties, was held by the Germans to be an extreme example of RAF 'terror bombing' and remains a sensitive subject because of the claimed absence of any major industries in the city.
 Bomber Command defended the raid by pointing out the railway communications passing through Darmstadt; the directive for the offensive against German communications had not yet been issued to Bomber Command, although advance notice of the directive may have been received.
 Darmstadt was simply one of Germany's medium-sized cities of lesser importance which succumbed to Bomber Command's improving area-attack techniques in the last months of the war when many of the larger cities were no longer worth bombing.

+This air raid is referred to colloquially as (lit. 'fire-night'), because the massive use of incendiary bombs triggered a devastating firestorm that almost completely destroyed large parts of the city, especially the old town.
+Many of the over 11,000 victims suffocated in their air raid shelters or were sucked into the flames, a fifth of which were children.
+The calligraphic memorial lists about 4,000 names.